Species complex: Range and habitats

 Sources differ on whether or not members of a species group share a range.
 A source from Iowa State University Department of Agronomy states that members of a species group usually have partially overlapping ranges but do not interbreed with one another.
 A Dictionary of Zoology (Oxford University Press 1999) describes a species group as complex of related species that exist allopatrically and explains that the "grouping can often be supported by experimental crosses in which only certain pairs of species will produce hybrids."
 The examples given below may support both uses of the term "species group."

 Often, such complexes do not become evident until a new species is introduced into the system, which breaks down existing species barriers.
 An example is the introduction of the Spanish slug in Northern Europe, where interbreeding with the local black slug and red slug, which were traditionally considered clearly separate species that did not interbreed, shows that they may be actually just subspecies of the same species.

 Where closely related species co-exist in sympatry, it is often a particular challenge to understand how the similar species persist without outcompeting each other.
 Niche partitioning is one mechanism invoked to explain that.
 Indeed, studies in some species complexes suggest that species divergence have gone in par with ecological differentiation, with species now preferring different microhabitats.
 Similar methods also found that the Amazonian frog Eleutherodactylus ockendeni is actually at least three different species that diverged over 5 million years ago.

 A species flock may arise when a species penetrates a new geographical area and diversifies to occupy a variety of ecological niches, a process known as adaptive radiation.
 The first species flock to be recognized as such was the 13 species of Darwin's finches on the Galápagos Islands described by Charles Darwin.

 Practical implications

 Biodiversity estimates

 It has been suggested that cryptic species complexes are very common in the marine environment.
 That suggestion came before the detailed analysis of many systems using DNA sequence data but has been proven to be correct.
 The increased use of DNA sequence in the investigation of organismal diversity (also called phylogeography and DNA barcoding) has led to the discovery of a great many cryptic species complexes in all habitats.
 In the marine bryozoan Celleporella hyalina, detailed morphological analyses and mating compatibility tests between the isolates identified by DNA sequence analysis were used to confirm that these groups consisted of more than 10 ecologically distinct species, which had been diverging for many millions of years.

-Evidence from the identification of cryptic species has led some to conclude that current estimates of global species richness are too low.